Sunday, November 26, 2023

 Soon after, Clark met with Acting Attorney General Rosen and informed him that he would be replacing him.
 Rosen said he would not accept being fired by a subordinate and scheduled a meeting with Trump that evening.

 From that point on, the plot morphed again.
-Now the Defendant would increase pressure on the Vice President, in an effort to get him to agree to count the electoral votes in such a way as to deliver the Defendant the win.
+Now the Defendant would ramp up pressure on the Vice President, in an effort to get him to agree to count the electoral votes in such a way as to deliver the Defendant the win.

 On December 19, 2020, the Defendant had already called upon supporters to descend on Washington D.C. on January 6, predicting, “Be there, will be wild!”